 Dental bridges are a great way to replace missing teeth.
-Your existing teeth are used to literally create a bridge to cross the area where your tooth is missing.
-Bridges are made from gold, metal, alloys, or porcelain to ensure that they are strong and durable.
+This procedure works by using your existing teeth to create a bridge to cross the area where your tooth is missing.
+Bridges are made from gold, metal, alloys, or porcelain to ensure they are strong and durable.

-The process of creating a bridge begins by creating abutments out of your existing teeth where the bridge will be attached.
-The existing teeth are recontoured to provide a base for the bridge.
+The process of creating a bridge begins by creating abutments (supporting structures) out of your existing teeth where the bridge will be attached.
+The existing teeth are then re-contoured to provide a base for the bridge.
 After the abutments have been created, a mold is taken of the area which is sent to a dental lab.
 The lab is able to use the mold to create a bridge that will fit properly and feel as close to your natural teeth as possible.
 The bridge consists of two crowns on either end to place on the abutments and a pontic, which is the new tooth that replaces your missing tooth.

 We will fit you with a temporary bridge while we wait for the lab to craft your permanent bridge.
-This will protect the abutments and the exposed gum areas and look more appealing than having a missing tooth.
+This will protect the abutments and the exposed gum areas, and look more appealing than having a missing tooth.
 When the permanent bridge has been created, you will have a follow up visit to set the bridge.
 It will be placed on the abutments and the dentist will then use an adhesive to make sure that the bridge is set.

 The bridge may take a little while to get used to, but after a few days it should feel like you have your own teeth back again.
 You should eat soft foods for the first few days after having your bridge placed.
 After the initial phase, you will be able to eat whatever you want with no issues.

 If you are missing a tooth you should strongly consider having it replaced.
 Besides the aesthetic disadvantage of missing a tooth, it could also cause structural changes to your mouth and jaw, as well as making it difficult to eat or speak properly.
 Set up an appointment today to restore your smile.
 We are a trusted family dentist serving our local Anaheim and Buena Park communities, and you can trust us to get the procedure done safely and effectively!

-Over time our teeth begin to weaken and become more susceptible to problems such as decay, cracks, discoloration and others.
-If you feel your smile isn’t what it once was, crowns can help you recover your smile.
-If your dentist notices that a tooth is decayed or seems weakened/cracked a crown may be necessary to make sure that there are no additional problems with the tooth.
-In cases like this a filling or bonding will not be sufficient.
+Over time our teeth begin to weaken and become more susceptible to problems such as decay, cracks, discoloration, and other problems.
+If you feel your smile isn’t what it once was, crowns can help you recover your former smile.
+If your dentist notices that a tooth is decayed, or seems weakened or cracked, a crown may be necessary to make sure there are no additional problems with the tooth.
+In cases like this, a filling or bonding will not be sufficient.

 Dentures are a replacement for missing teeth that can be removed and put back into your mouth as you please.
-Depending on each individual patient case, they may receive full or partial dentures.
+Depending on the needs of each individual patient, they may receive full or partial dentures.
 Full dentures are used when all of the natural teeth are removed from the mouth and replaced with a full set of dentures.
-There are two types of full dentures.
+There are two types of full dentures:

 Conventional Full Dentures – This is when all the teeth are removed and the tissue is given time to heal before the dentures are placed.
 It could take a few months for the gum tissue to heal completely, and during this time you will be without teeth.